25 MWs thru solar

 How we're doing

 Overaa invests in equipment and material that can be reused multiple times, such as these Cunningham beams that are used in horizontal deck forming applications.
-The are collapsible for transport and storage.
+They are collapsible for transport and storage.

 Choosing materials that promote reuse and decrease emissions

 Concrete related activities represent 55% of our work volume, so a primary focus is on material, equipment and processes used in concrete forming operations.
-Overaa buys approximately 75,000 cubic yards of concrete, 132,000 board feet of milled lumber, and 195,000 board feet of forming plywood annually.
+Overaa buys approximately 132,000 board feet of milled lumber and 195,000 board feet of forming plywood annually.
 That’s a lot of raw natural resources.
 Most of the wood is cut and assembled into forming panels at Overaa’s fabrication yard in Richmond then dispatched to various jobsites.
+By centralizing prefabrication, we create less waste.
+Additionally, we invest in materials that can be reused in forming operations, such as steel beams or aluminum panels.

 Many of our projects involve water purification, material recycling, and green energy generation, such as the Miners Ranch Water Treatment Plant Improvement project, a progressive design build project that expanded plant capacity from 14 to 21 million gallons per day of clean water to serve approximately 6,700 households in Butte County.